corazawaf/coraza.io/content/docs/reference/extending.md

 ## Creating Rule Transformations

-Transformations are the easiest components to extend, each transformation implements the ```transformations.Transformation``` type and can be registered directly using ```plugins.RegisterTransformation(transformation transformations.Transformation)```.
+Transformations are the easiest components to extend, each transformation implements the ```transformations.Transformation``` type and can be registered directly using ```plugins.RegisterPlugin(transformation transformations.Transformation)```.

 The *Tools struct is designed to add additional functionalities like logging and unicode mapping.